Public Commission hearings

 The public hearing gives involved parties and members of the public an opportunity to be heard before the Commission.
 Following a public hearing, the Commission deliberates and makes its decision on the matter.
 The Commission renders decisions according to service standards, depending on the nature and complexity of the files.
 The Commission also holds public meetings.

-- See the Public hearings calendar
+- See the calendar of Commission proceedings.

 One-part or two-part hearings